Nixinova/LinguistJS/readme.md

     Analyse multiple folders using the syntax `"{folder1,folder2,...}"`.
   - `opts` (optional; object):
     An object containing analyser options.
+    - `fileContent` (string or string array):
+      Provides the file content associated with the file name(s) given as `entry` to analyse instead of reading from a folder on disk.
     - `ignoredFiles` (string array):
       A list of file path globs to explicitly ignore.
     - `ignoredLanguages` (string array):